It also provides guidance and templates to assist schools in improving their communication.

 Code of Practice which you believe has been broken and then enclose both a dated copy of the item and copies of any relevant correspondence.

 The Commission sends every letter which raises a prima facie breach of the Code immediately to the editor of the publication concerned with the request to attempt a swift resolution if at all possible.
-If a complaint cannot be resolved directly in
+If a complaint cannot be resolved directly in this manner

-when a complaint has been upheld.
+has been upheld.

 Press Complaints Commission